the-pudding/svelte-starter/README.md

 // Usage
 import example from "$utils/example.js";
 ```

-* `checkOverlap.js`: Label overlapping detection.
-Loops through selection of nodes and adds a class to the ones that are overlapping.
-Once one is hidden it ignores it.
 * `csvDownload.js`: Converts a flat array of data to CSV content ready to be used as an `href` value for download.
 * `loadCsv.js`: Loads and parses a CSV file.
 * `loadImage.js`: Loads an image.